 “Self-assessments and model answers were very useful.
-Feedback and comments from [the teaching staff] were very beneficial.
+Feedback and comments from [the teaching staff] were very beneficial.”

-“this module definitely informed my work as a forester.”
+“This module definitely informed my work as a Forester.”

 “Non-timber forest products (NTFPs) were not something I had put a lot of thought into.
 Having completed the module, now I feel that it is an important part of the management of forests and woodlands and will only become more so in the future.”

 “I liked that the assessments were based on investigation of real life aspects relevant to our respective countries.
 The fact that students are located in many different countries but have the opportunity to discuss and compare makes it much more interesting.
-It's a really good concept for a distance learning course.
+It's a really good concept for a distance learning course.”

 Tropical Forestry Study Tour

 “I had a really wonderful time - and learned so much.
 The sites were so varied and fascinating.
-The people we met super interesting.
-And getting to discuss our thoughts with you guys, and the fellow students - really great.
+The people we met super interesting, and getting to discuss our thoughts with you guys, and the fellow students - really great.
 A really top trip.”

 “It was great to meet you all, make friends and spend the week discussing all things forestry.
 And in such beautiful countryside!”